Perry County, Indiana

 Gatchel

-Located just off Indiana’s Old State Road 37 in the central part of the county, Gatchel is a small community with an automotive garage, tractor dealership and the Lilly Dale Church of Christ with access to Saddle Lake Recreation Area— a primitive campground, a boat ramp for the lake and a hiking trail within the Hoosier National Forest.
+Gatchel is a charming community in Perry County, home to an automotive garage, tractor dealership, and the friendly Lilly Dale Church of Christ.
+Enjoy outdoor adventures at Saddle Lake Recreation Area, featuring a primitive campground, boat ramp, and scenic hiking trails in the Hoosier National Forest.

 Gerald